What are DDoS attacks and how can they be prevented?

 teardrop attacks

 In this type of attack, by sending Mangled IP with Overlap, they create a high load volume for the system network card, which generally causes service disruption.
 This vulnerability is due to a bug in the network and TCP / IP layers.
 It should be that Windows 3.1, 95, and NT operating systems, as well as Linux 2.1.63 and 2.0.32, are quite vulnerable to such attacks.
-Of course, in 2009, an example of this attack was carried out on Windows Vista, with the difference that this attack was carried out on a higher layer, namely on the SMB2 layer.
-Therefore, using updated and new operating systems can prevent this problem and security weakness.
+Of course, in 2009, an example of this attack was carried out on Windows Vista, with the difference that this attack was carried out on a higher layer, namely the SMB2 layer.
+Therefore, updating and new operating systems can prevent this problem and security weakness.

 Nuke